In Defense of Biblical Miracles

 By David P. Diaz, Ed.D.

-Thus, when the Bible is carefully examined, it becomes evident that miracles were (1) sparse, (2) clustered around certain people, and (3) used specifically to authenticate the divine commission of the messengers of God.
 Howe explained the purpose of miracles as follows: “I contend that strictly speaking, miracles are given by God to vindicate His messenger and confirm the message” (Ibid., 634, italics added).
-In the midst of the pantheon of so-called gods in the ancient Near East, Yahweh—the sovereign Creator-God of the Hebrews—sometimes elected to confirm His supremacy and will through the outworking of miracles.
+In other words, in the midst of the pantheon of so-called gods in the ancient Near East, Yahweh—the sovereign Creator-God of the Hebrews—periodically elected to affirm his divine will and supremacy and confirm the authority of his messengers through the outworking of miracles.

-Are Miracles Impossible?
+Are Miracles Possible?

 David Hume (1711–1776) was perhaps best known for his philosophical skepticism, and he was especially skeptical of miracles.
 Following the naturalistic determinism of Spinoza, Hume reasoned as follows (1993, 76):